tamilarasan2001/M2-EmbSys-project/Project/1_Requirements/Readme.md

 More seasoned sun based charge controllers utilized a mechanical hand-off to open or close the circuit, ceasing or beginning force heading off to the batteries
 # BLOCK DIAGRAM
 ![solar tracking system](https://user-images.githubusercontent.com/98837668/155649958-59f65842-9067-4fa1-b866-06850e218a82.png)
+# 4W's and 1'H
+# Who
+This is useful for generating solar energy all over the world
+# What
+* To power the traffic lights and streetlights
+* To power home appliances using solar power
+# When
+* when user wants to save energy and user wants to obtain renewable source of energy
+# WHERE
+* There is lot of industries recommonding solar energy all over the world
+# HOW
+* This issue can solved by creating a dual axis solar system where we can sufficient sources of energy
 # SWOT ANALYSIS
 # FEATURES
 * Can be used to power the traffic lights and streetlights
-* Can be used in home to power the appliances using solar power
+* Can be used in home to power the home appliances using solar power
 * These can be used in industries as more energy can be saved by rotating the panel
 # Limitations of Sun Tracking Solar Panel Circuit
 * Though this system is more useful it has low efficiency in rainy season